crate/crate/docs/admin/system-information.rst

 ..
 NOTE::

-   This check is obsolete with CrateDB 4.5
+   This check was removed in version 4.5 because CrateDB no longer requires an enterprise license

 This check warns you when your license is close to expiration, is already